Effective gravity and effective quantum equations in a system inspired by walking droplets experiments: Modifying pulsations of the medium

 \subsection{From the symbiosis equation to a contradiction of the system}

-The symbiosis equation~(\ref{e1_symb}) is the same as in~\cite{conc}.
-Moreover the mass continuity equation (related to the concretion) is also unchanged by adding $\omega_h(\vec{r},t)$ to $\Omega_m$.
-Thus, the symbiosis equation associated with the conservation of the mass of the concretion lead to the same results as in~\cite{conc} (cf. Eq.~(6) therein), namely: ($i$) a covariant guidance formula (which provides an equivalent de Broglie-Bohm guidance formula in the low-velocity limit) and ($ii$) the velocity of the concretion remains constant in time.
-The latter constitutes an incoherence.
-Indeed, the velocity of the concretion under the action of a potential $V_h$~(\ref{e1_V}) should normally be able to vary.
+The symbiosis equation~(\ref{e1_symb}) as well as the mass continuity equation (related to the concretion) have the same expressions as in a system with uniform PM, $\Omega_\m'(\vec{r})=\Omega_\m$.
+Thus, the symbiosis equation associated with the conservation of the mass of the concretion leads to results similar to those of~\cite{conc} (cf. Eq.~(6) therein).
+(This equation leads to $\frac{\dd }{\dd t}\frac{1}{\sqrt{1-v^2/c_\m^2}} = 0$ as well as to a covariant guidance formula, $\frac{\vec{v}}{c_\m^2}\,\frac{\partial \varphi}{\partial t}(\vec{\xi},t) + \vec{\nabla}\varphi(\vec{\xi},t) = \vec{0}$, where $\vec{v}=\frac{\dd \vec{\xi}}{\dd t}$ is the velocity of the concretion.)
+This implies that the velocity of the concretion remains constant in time.
+This is incoherent and wrong for the system suggested in this paper.
+Indeed, the velocity of the concretion under the action of an external potential-like $V$ should normally be able to change in time, instead of remaining constant in time.
+(We note also that the energy of the concretion, evaluated in the same way as in~\cite{conc} would again have been wrong.)

 The toy system suggested in this section then exhibits an inconsistency.
-Something else in this system or formalisation should be missing or wrong.
-But before overcoming this contradiction, let us study another way to generate external potentials.
+Something else in this system or in this formalization must be missing or wrong.